shushcat/cs586-group_project/README.md

 	- [student loan forgiveness rates](https://studentaid.gov/data-center/student/loan-forgiveness)

 ## TODO _Department of education_'s annual school- and team-level datasets on college sports' finances.

+- [ ] _Department of education_'s annual school- and team-level datasets on college sports' finances.
+		- [ ] Evaluate carefully---is this useful?
+May be duplicating some other sources.

 https://ope.ed.gov/athletics/#/datafile/list